juju/docs/src/en/tut-charms.md

-Title: Working with charms and applications
+Title: Working with charms, applications, and series
-TODO: Add images
-      To add (notes from PR #1093):
+TODO: To add (notes from PR #1093):
       1. charms may be different depending on target OS
       2. can choose which charm to use; can deploy on a series that it doesn't claim to support
       3. however, to have things 'just work', don't bother specifying anything and the charm will decide which OS/version to use
-      Should probably link to charms-exposing.md instead of repeating The Scaling back section should just reference charms-scaling.html The Removing applications section should just reference charms-destroy.html

-# Working with charms and applications
+# Working with charms, applications, and series

-This page will take you through some of the common operations you will want to perform with Juju.
-You should gain an understanding of:
+In this tutorial you will apply knowledge pertaining to key Juju concepts detailed elsewhere in this documentation.
+They are charms, applications, units, and series.
+Specifically, you will gain experience in the following activities:

  - Deploying an application
  - Relating applications